With A Useful Herb Chart

 How To Get Started

-This is the second most important feature.
-Herbs grown in sun, have richer color, better flavor, and more essential oils.
+Effective use of the sun is the second most important feature.
+Herbs grown in the sun have richer color, better flavor, and more essential oils.
 In most climates, this means six to eight hours of sun.
-In my south Florida climate, we look for afternoon shade for our herb garden.
+In my South Florida zone 10 climate, we look for afternoon shade for our herb garden.

 You will want to grow herbs that enhance the food you like to eat.
 Trying a few new herbal flavors may give you some good ideas.
 How to find the flavors you want and from plants, you can grow successfully?

-There are posts on this site that provide detailed information on each specific herb, the chart that follows should help you find herbs that enhance your meals and will grow in your local garden conditions.
+There are posts on this site that provide detailed information on each specific herb, use the chart above to help you find herbs that enhance your meals and will grow in your local garden conditions.

 - Annual-Plant completes its entire life cycle, seed, to flower, to seed, in one growing season.
 You will start a new plant each year.

 - Perennial-Plant will persist for many years.
-Usually, the top part dies back in fall and reappears next spring.
+Usually, the top part dies back in the fall and reappears the next spring.

-- Biannual-Plant leads its entire life cycle in two growing seasons.
+- Biennial-Plant leads its entire life cycle in two years.